zone-outt/zone-outt/README.md

 - My spine sheds every two weeks.
 - I make myself known by knocking thrice upon your ceiling.
 Nothing less, nothing more.
 Thrice on the ceiling, thrice on the door.
 - Jimmy from Mouthwashing physically repulses me.
+- Stop listing your triggers and health issues on github.
+You're handing someone a loaded gun and expecting them not to shoot.

 ══════ ༺♥༻♞༺♥༻  ══════